mfruzan/CoreDetector/Manual.md

 **`Step 8.`**
 Ensure you change the path to the executables in pipeline_Minimap.sh using a text editor.

-To find the full path of the current directory where the executables are use the pwd command
+To find the full path of the current directory or where the executables are you can use the pwd command

 ```bash
 pwd .